Daedalus-op/APZ-DA/README.md

 ## Possible Futures
 - Database Encryptor
-- Database Compressor and a migrator
+- Database Compressor and Disaster Recovery Migration
 - DPR with kernels
 - Multiple queries on a single board using DPR